mmerlangeRA/grf_recommendations/README.md

 # PDF analysis
-This is a test to check what an article is and how we could detect it and maybe enhance the recommendations
+This is a test to check what an article is and how we could detect it and maybe enhance the recommendations In the local pdf (real one), here are some issues :
+*

 # Installation